Azure/container-service-for-azure-china/aks/README.md

 ## 1. How to create AKS on Azure China

 Currently AKS on Azure China could be created by [Azure portal](https://portal.azure.cn/#create/microsoft.aks) or [azure cli](https://docs.microsoft.com/zh-cn/cli/azure/install-azure-cli?view=azure-cli-latest), AKS on `chinaeast2`, `chinanorth2` regions are available now.
 This page shows to create AKS cluster by azure cli.
- > You need the Azure CLI version 2.0.61 or later installed and configured.
-Run `az --version` to find the version.
-If you need to install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/zh-cn/cli/azure/install-azure-cli?view=azure-cli-latest).

 - How to use [azure cli](https://docs.microsoft.com/zh-cn/cli/azure/install-azure-cli?view=azure-cli-latest) on Azure China.